lakshmipraja23/Automatic-Employee-Data/README.md

 # Automatic-Employee-Data

 📖 Overview
 This project focuses on automating employee data management in ServiceNow.
-Instead of manually entering employee details, data is imported in bulk using Excel
-and processed automatically.
+Instead of manually entering employee details,data is imported in bulk using Excel and processed automatically.
 This improves onboarding speed, eliminates errors,
 and enhances overall system efficiency.

 🎯 Objectives
 •Automate employee data entry